 What is the ‘public domain’ and how do I know if something is within the ‘public domain’?

 It is important to note that there is a difference between 'public domain' works and 'publicly accessible' works.
 It's best not to assume that everything you find online is within the scope of the public domain.
 Just because something is publicly accessible doesn't mean that it's within the scope of the public domain.
-When using online content, you should make sure that your use is permitted by an educational exception from the Copyright Act, is within the scope of Fair Dealing, or is in accordance with the website's 'Terms of Use' or 'Legal Notices' section.
+When using online content, you should make sure that your use is permitted by an educational exception from the Copyright Act, is within the scope of Fair Dealing, or is in accordance with a website's 'Terms of Use' or 'Legal Notices' section.

 Related Topics